eduvpn/documentation/PHP_SAML_SP.md

 important when you use for example `eduPersonTargetedID` as that identifier is typically bound to the SP entityID.

 Copy the IdP(s) metadata to `/etc/php-saml-sp/metadata`.
+Make sure the metadata files have the `.xml` extension and are valid XML.

 Make sure you at least configure `idpList` in `/etc/php-saml-sp/config.php` with the list of IdPs that have access to this SP.
+If you don't do this, all IdPs found in the metadata will be allowed access.

 To test your SP/IdP configuration, go to `https://vpn.example.org/php-saml-sp/` and use the "Test" button.